JaimePolidura/lox-vm/README.md

 - <b>Arrays</b>

 ## Features from "Crafting Interpreters" not implemented
 - <b>OOP</b> Inheritnace, classess with properties and methods are not implemented.
-Instead, they are replaced with C like structs, which only contains plain data.
+Instead, they are replaced with C like structs, which only contains plain profile_data.
 - <b>Closures</b>

 ## Examples